krakrukra/PocketAdmin/extra/payloads/LayoutTest/readme.md

 If any characters are not the same as above you should either use a
 different layout file, or modify it so it works.
 In this example
 French layout is expected.
 To change it you should edit the
-config.txt and replace "fr_FR" with a different layout filename.
+config.txt and replace "fra_FR" with a different layout filename.

 Note: on Italian keyboard there is no way to input tilde and
 backtick symbols ( ~ and ` ), so spacebars are used instead.